Storage and File Permissions

 $ chmod o-rwx example/ $ ls -ld example/ drwxrwx--- 2 my.NID its_p_sys_ur_kam-its 4096 Aug 10 08:14 example/

-By default files and directories you create are readable but not writable by any other user on the system.
-To have new files automatically have a desired permission, you will can configure your umask.
-To restrict access to members of your lab, run
+By default, files and directories you create are readable by your group, but not readable or writable by any other user.
+To have new files have a different permission, you can set your umask, which determines the permissions of newly created files and folders.
+To see what umask is in effect, type

-umask 0007 which removes “other” access and gives the group owner full read, write, and execute access.
-In order for your new umask to be permanent, add the umask command to a login script in your home directory.
-This is typically .bash_profile or .bashrc (note the leading dot in the file names) but differs if you use a shell other than Bash.
+In order for your new umask to be permanent, add one of the above umask commands to the login script in your home directory.
+This is typically .bash_profile or .bashrc (note the leading dot in the file names) but differs if you use a shell other than bash.
+For example, to change your umask to allow “other” read access, type the following to append the umask command to your .bashrc:

 Kamiak has NFSv4 Access Control Lists (ACLs) enabled which can be managed with the commands